 Somehow reading fiction before bed allows it to seep into your thoughts and dreams and is a very relaxing tool for getting off to a restful sleep.
 It’ll help to switch off from reality for a moment to find some peace when there’s war waging outside with a biological enemy.

-Just go with it
+Just go with the unexpected adventure

-You might be a go-getter well on your way to doing something you really thought you wanted to do and during this extra thinking time, you might find you have other inklings for different professions, outlets or interests.
+You might be a go-getter well on your way to doing something you really thought you wanted to do and during this extra thinking time.
+Or you might find you have other inklings for different professions, outlets or interests.
 Go with it.
 Often in unexpected events, we find clarity of what we do want and value in life.
 It can be simple or it can be more complicated.